 the CEO may refund or rebate to the licensee an amount equal to the amount of levy paid in respect of the waste.

+[Regulation 5 amended in Gazette 1 Jul 2011 p.
+2716-18.]

 6. Review

 (1) A person aggrieved by a reviewable decision may apply to the State Administrative Tribunal for a review of the decision.